lsst/dp0-2_lsst_io/tutorials-examples/cmndline-beginner.rst

     import lsst.geom
     import lsst.afw.display as afwDisplay

-Step 4.
-Retrieve data using TAP
+Step 3.
+Retrieve data using TAP for 10 objects
 ==========================

-4.1.
+Table Access Procotol (TAP) provides standardized access to the catalog data for discovery, search, and retrieval.
+Full documentation for TAP is provided by the International Virtual Observatory Alliance (IVOA).

+The TAP service uses a query language similar to SQL (Structured Query Langage) called ADQL (Astronomical Data Query Language).
+The documentation for ADQL includes more information about syntax and keywords.

+Notice: Not all ADQL functionality is supported by the RSP for Data Preview 0.

+This example uses the DP0.2 Object catalog, which contains sources detected in the coadded images (also called stacked, combined, or deepCoadd images).

+Results from a TAP service search are best displayed using one of two functions:
+.to_table(): convert results to an astropy table.
+.to_table().to_pandas(): convert to an astropy table and then to a Pandas dataframe.

+3.1.
 Start the TAP service

 .. code-block::

     service = get_tap_service()

-4.1 Retrieve 10 objects of any kind

-Retrieve the coordinates and g, r, i magnitudes for 10 objects within 0.5 degrees of the center coordinates 62, -37
+3.2.
+Define the coordinates for a cone search centered around the region covered by DC2 simulation (RA,Dec = 62,-37).

 .. code-block::

     use_center_coords = "62, -37"

-Create a new my_adql_query
+3.3.
+Create a query named my_adql_query to retrieve the coordinates and g, r, i magnitudes for 10 objects within 0.5 degrees of the center coordinates

 .. code-block::